-Overall, lilacs symbolize youthful innocence, or the joy of youth, but they also can have different meanings based on their colors.
+Overall, lilacs symbolize youthful innocence or the joy of youth, but they also can have different meanings based on their colors.
 Purple lilacs, for example, mean first love, while white lilacs symbolize humility and innocence.
-The purple lilac is also the state flower of New Hampshire, but if you really want to see lilacs in all their glory, you can head to Rochester, NY to attend the annual lilac festival.

 What they say about you: You live for all things nostalgic—going through old photos from your past, poking around in antiques shops, watching old shows—and you’re all about infusing your style with vintage pieces.

-The daffodil is one of the most popular flowers and symbolizes regard for someone, or friendship.
-Daffodils don't represent any states, but they are the national flower for the Wales.
+The daffodil is one of the most popular flowers and symbolizes regard for someone or friendship.
+Daffodils don’t represent any state, but they are the national flower of Wales.